What Is Syndactyly?

 Syndactyly may be seen before birth on an ultrasound.
 Otherwise, doctors diagnose it when the baby is born.

 Doctors do X-rays to see if the bones are joined.
 This helps surgeons decide what kind of treatment is needed.

 How Is Syndactyly Treated?

 Most babies with syndactyly of the hand benefit from surgery to separate the fingers.
 Surgery will help them use their fingers better.
-The surgery is usually done when a child is 1 to 2 years old.
+The surgery is usually done by the time a child is 1 to 2 years old.

 Occupational therapy (OT) and home exercises can help a child's recovery after surgery.
-Most babies with syndactyly of the toes do not need surgery.
+Many babies with syndactyly of the toes do not need surgery.
 They'll be able to walk and run well.

-Children with syndactyly can do all of the usual things that kids do.
-If your child has syndactyly, offer support as your child learns how to use the hands or feet well.
+With treatment, children with syndactyly can do all of the usual things that kids do.
+If your child has syndactyly, offer support as your child learns how to use their hands or feet well.